Tips for Avoiding Holiday Addiction Relapses

 While marijuana itself does not pose the same health risks as other substances of abuse such as alcohol, cocaine, and heroin, it is still a psychoactive substance and can exacerbate underlying psychological health conditions, including schizophrenia, anxiety, and psychosis.

 At Heather R. Hayes & Associates, we specialize in guiding our clients safely along the recovery journey through intervention, case management, exploration of treatment options, and recovery coaching and companionship.
-We also offer sober transportation services to facilitate a smooth transition from home to an appropriate rehabilitation facility if needed.
+We also offer Respectful Therapeutic Transport Protocol™ services to facilitate a smooth transition from home to an appropriate rehabilitation facility if needed.

 Our primary focus is to help our clients and their families understand the need for intervention and professional help so that everyone is on the same page and shares the same goal – recovery from addiction and whole family healing.